Pack it up, pack it in, let me begin…

 Use a studfinder to locate the stud(s) where you want to mount your suitcase.
 Before you start fastening it up there, don’t forget to stick a level on it to make sure it is sitting correctly.
 We pre-drilled a couple of holes in line with the stud, then screwed in our cabinet.
 We used washers as well as the screws.
 If you don’t have the ability to hit a stud, you’ll want to make sure to use several wall anchors, and you’ll choose the appropriate type based upon the weight of your case and the anticipated contents.

 One last decorative touch!
-I got these vintage travel inspired stickers from Amazon.
-Picked out my favorite, and placed it on the front of my case.
+I bought these vintage travel inspired stickers, picked out my favorite, and placed it on the front of my case.

 It’s quirky, it’s fun, it’s functional!